-Enabling Technolosy These benefits will be added to the array of HCBS available under CHOICES.
+These benefits will be added to the array of HCBS available under CHOICES.

-Employment Services and Supports consists of services designed to support individuals with disabilities in obtaining, maintaining, and/or advancing in a job or self-employment, benefits counseling, discovery, situational observation and assessment, job development or start-up plan, job development or self-employment start up, job coaching, co-worker supports, career advancement, and integrated employment services.
+Employment Services and Supports consists of services designed to support individuals with disabilities in abtaining, maintaining, and/or advancing in a job or self-employment, including individual employment support, exploration, benefits counseling, discovery, situational observation and assessment, job development or start-up plan, job development or self-employment start up, job coaching, co-worker supports, career advancement, and integrated employment services.